cammeer/social-network-api/README.md

 ## Contributions

-I was the only contributor for this project so far.
+I was the only contributor to this project.
 If you would like to contribute, see my email below.

 ## Tech